ollls/zio-tls-http/README.md

 # Update history.

+* Update(12-12-2022) async NIO: TcpServer and TLSServer run socket group on default ZIO thread pool.
+Pushed up to master_zio2.

-* Update( 12-11-2022) Branches dev_zio2 and master_zio2 are active with ZIO 2.0.5.
+* Update(12-11-2022) Branches dev_zio2 and master_zio2 are active with ZIO 2.0.5.
 ZIO 2.0.5 has improved performance for async ops.
 New network layer based on netio is under testing now, no known problems so far. <br>in /examples: SyncTLSSocketServer is active now, to enable Java-NIO async uncomment TLSServer.

 * (12-01-2022) Please check out https://github.com/ollls/quartz-h2